Infertility

 Here are several fertility terms we commonly hear — in doctor’s offices, news articles, and more — that we think need to be replaced:

-• “Insurance policy” → optionality: when a woman decides to freeze her eggs, she's giving herself optionality should she experience fertility challenges down the line.
-While Cofertility’s mission with Freeze by Co is to enable more proactive, empowering egg freezing, we are always transparent about the fact that egg freezing is never an insurance policy.
+• “Insurance policy” → optionality: when a woman decides to freeze her eggs, she’s giving herself optionality should she experience fertility challenges down the line.
+While Cofertility’s mission is to enable more proactive, empowering egg freezing, we are always transparent about the fact that egg freezing is never an insurance policy.

 • Poor sperm quality → sperm-related challenges: when a man experiences low sperm count or motility, or irregular morphology that may result in an unsuccessful fertilization or pregnancy.
 The same can apply to “poor egg quality,” and we support a similar change to reference egg-related challenges.